► Full review of new Vauxhall Corsa

 ► Driving impressions of Fiesta rival

 A bit like Ron Burgundy, the Vauxhall Corsa is kind of a big deal.
-So, when Opel invites you to a top secret ‘validation drive’ of its volume seller, you don’t say no.
+The supermini is almost as much of a UK institution as its closest rival: the Ford Fiesta.

-Pretty much everyone knows what a Corsa is, surely.
+Pretty much everyone knows what a Corsa is.
 While opinions may vary on actually how good of a car it may have been over its five generations, it has persistently been a huge seller, in the UK particularly.

 From the Corsa A in 1982 (named the Nova in the UK) right up towards the end of the Corsa E’s life, Vauxhall and Opel sold 13.6m units.
 Even in the fifth-gen Corsa’s twilight years, it still made up 7.8% of B-segment sales in Europe in 2017.

-In terms of the wider Opel/Vauxhall business landscape under PSA, the Group has already started sprinkling its own influence into cars like the Vauxhall Grandland X – which uses powertrains and a similar platform to the Peugeot 3008.
-The Corsa, meanwhile, is a much grander project.
+In terms of the wider Opel/Vauxhall business landscape under PSA, the Group had already started sprinkling its own influence into cars like the Vauxhall Crossland X and Grandland X. The Corsa, meanwhile, is a much grander project.

-Opel/Vauxhall under GM knew that its Corsa would be getting rather arthritic by the time it game to the end of the 2010 years, so it had already started working on a properly new generation.
+Opel/Vauxhall, under GM, knew that its Corsa would be getting rather arthritic by the time it game to the end of the 2010 years, so it had already started working on a properly new generation.
 When PSA became Russelsheim’s new overlords, they turned up shaking their heads and mumbling something about ‘common platforms’.
 So, the project (three years in by that point) was canned, with designer Mark Adams’s team and the engineering division having to start again with a clean sheet – so much so that the entire development project of the new Corsa was just 2 ½ years.

 So, what has PSA’s influence meant for the new one?